Wabamun Lake: Oil spill

-Further outrage and condemnation have come against CN for not informing the community earlier of the hazard before many people, including children, were avoidably exposed.
-The provincial government is weighing demands that it institute criminal charges against CN officers for the delay.
+Further outrage and condemnation came against CN for not informing the community earlier of the hazard before many people were avoidably exposed.
+The provincial government weighed demands that it institute criminal charges against CN officers for the delay.

-CN released a statement on October 18, 2005, that estimates the railroad's financial obligation for cleanup from the spill to cost an estimated $28 million, with remaining costs covered by insurance.
+CN released a statement on October 18 that estimates the railroad's financial obligation for cleanup from the spill to cost an estimated $28 million, with remaining costs covered by insurance.

-In the spring of 2006 after the ice melted off the lake additional clean up operations had to begin as tar balls began to surface.
+In spring 2006 after the ice melted additional clean-up operations began as tar balls began to surface.

 On May 25, 2009, CN pleaded guilty to three charges related to the oil spill.
 The company, along with federal and provincial prosecutors, made a joint submission for fines totaling $1.4 million.